methodswithclass/shared/README.md

 	Data Sending and Recieving, and
 	Observable

+There are no dependencies and all of the services are independent from each other

 None of these module patterns are new or ground breaking, only a handful of the methods of the Utility are custom built that aren't found anywhere else.